Accurate and efficient surface reconstruction from volume fraction data on general meshes: Interface reconstruction schemes

 \section{Interface reconstruction schemes}

-If the interface inside a cell is regarded as approximately planar, the role of the reconstruction step in a geometric VOF algorithm is to provide the interface centre position, $\mathbf x_S$, and unit normal, $\mathbf n_S$, inside each interface cell at the beginning of a time step.
-Here we will define an interface cell as a cell with $\epsilon < \alpha_i < 1 - \epsilon$, where we typically set $\epsilon = 10^{-8}$.
-By convention, $\mathbf n_S$ points away from fluid A and into fluid B.
+If the interface inside a cell is approximately planar, then the role of the reconstruction step in a geometric VOF algorithm is to provide the interface centre positions, $\mathbf x_S$, and unit normals, $\hat{\mathbf n}_S$, inside each interface cell at the beginning of a time step.
+In this work we regard cell $i$ as an interface cell if

-The three procedures for obtaining $\mathbf x_S$ and $\mathbf n_S$ in an interface cell from the available VOF data are described in the following three subsections.